Farveez Maharoof

 Mohamed Farveez Maharoof (பர்வீஸ் மஹூஹ்ஃப், ෆර්වීස් මහරූෆ්: born 7 September 1984), or Farveez Maharoof, is a Sri Lankan former professional cricketer, who played Tests and ODIs.
 He first made his impression in the 2004 Under-19 Cricket World Cup in which he captained the Sri Lankan team.
 He enjoyed a prolific school career for Wesley College, with a highest score of 243 and best bowling figures of 8 for 20.
 An all-rounder, he made his Test debut in 2004.
 He was part of the Sri Lankan team which finished as runners-up at the 2007 Cricket World Cup.

-At domestic level, he has represented Bloomfield, Nondescripts, Wayamba, Delhi Daredevils, Lancashire and Barisal Burners.Nowadays he acts as an international cricket commentator for Sri Lanka.
+At domestic level, he has represented Bloomfield, Nondescripts, Wayamba, Delhi Daredevils, Lancashire and Barisal Burners.
+After retiring as a player, Maharoof has acted as an international cricket commentator for Sri Lanka.

 Personal life

 Maharoof got married on Saturday 18 July 2009 at Colombo, Sri Lanka.
 Many Sri Lankan and Pakistani cricketers attended the all-rounder's wedding.